Changes made before, during, and after a Launchpad event

 The dashboard begins to track new purchases that are made across all supported sales channels.
 The dashboard continues to report data until your event ends or until more than four weeks have passed and the event is still running.
 Your event can run for more than four weeks, but its dashboard is available for the first four weeks only.

-If your event involves releasing new products, then your products are published (made available) to the sales channels that you chose.
+If your event involves releasing new products, then your products are published to the sales channels that you chose.
+This option makes a product available to a sales channel.
+Launchpad does not change product status.

 If your event involves adding inventory to select products, then the existing inventories for those products are increased.
 For example, you create an event to add 150 red shoes.
 Just before the event starts, there are 50 red shoes in inventory.
 When the event starts, the inventory is now 200 shoes.